ngandrass/moodle-local_archiving/docs/dev/api/events.md

 This document defines all events that are emitted by the archiving system to the Moodle Events API.

+!!! danger "Not implemented yet!"
+    The Moodle Event API is currently not implemented within the archiving system.
+Stay tuned for future updates :)

 !!! warning "Work in Progress (WIP)"
     This section is still under active development.
 Information and specifications can still be changed in the future.